-There are a lot of people who say that you can leave bread in the oven to cool, but this is not true!
-The moisture of the bread is going to have a hard time escaping because it’s condensed.
-Take the bread out of the oven as soon as it is ready and cool on a wire cooling rack.
+In most cases, take the bread out of the oven as soon as it is ready and cool it on a wire cooling rack.
 This allows the bread to cool quickly to create a crispier crust and also helps it to stay fresh.

 Can I put bread in the freezer to cool down?

-- The hot bread will quickly raise the temperature of the freezer.
-This means that after a couple of minutes the freezer won’t actually be a cool environment anymore.
-All of the items in the freezer will also start to defrost!
+The hot bread will quickly raise the temperature of the freezer.
+This means that after a couple of minutes, the freezer won’t be a cool environment anymore.

-- There is minimal airflow so the moisture is retained in the bread.
+There is minimal airflow, so moisture is retained in the bread.

 Technically, you can leave the sourdough bread to cool for a long time period.
-But if it sits below the normal temperature for way too long, it’s going to pass its optimum texture and moistness.
-For most sourdough breads, cooling for over 8 will dry it out too much.
+But if it sits at ambient temperature for too long, it will pass its optimum texture and moistness.
+For most sourdough bread, cooling for over eight hours will dry it out too much.
 It will also be difficult to slice as the crust will be harder.